 Mark-recapture experiments completed to date have been limited to the early or middle (peak) portions of the spawning period for each species, with no tagging events occurring after November 1 for any species except Coho.
 For Chum and Coho, which spawn later in the fall than Pink and Chinook, when poor survey conditions occur more frequently, observer efficiency estimates obtained likely represent the upper range for the Coquitlam River, rather than average values.
 This is because the same poor river conditions that lead to low observer efficiency also make it difficult to capture fish for the mark-recapture experiments.
 Without this information, we are unable to confirm how closely the observer guestimate matches mark-recapture derived observer efficiency through the full range of survey conditions.
+The uncertainty from this is considered one of the reasons the HBM is unable to estimate precision of escapement estimates.
 It is important that every effort be made in future to conduct mark-recapture experiments later in the season, and during periods of higher flows and lower visibility, so that the actual range in observer efficiencies is captured by the escapement model.